- Research article

 Electronic supplementary material

-Additional file 1: Boxplot explanation; upper hinge of the box, 75th percentile; lower hinge of the box, 25th percentile; thick horizontal line within box, median.
+Additional file 1: Protein levels based on MYCN amplification or age at diagnosis.
+Boxplot explanation; upper hinge of the box, 75th percentile; lower hinge of the box, 25th percentile; thick horizontal line within box, median.
 The whiskers are indicating range, open circles represent outliers while asterisks represent extremes.
 (TIFF 1 MB)

 About this article